-Stuart Forster introduces Heart of the House, a free-to-visit light and sound show that will be projected onto The Customs House in South Shields from 25 to 27 October 2019.
+Stuart Forster introduces Heart of the House, a free-to-visit light and sound show projected onto The Customs House in South Shields from 25 to 27 October 2019.

 Disclosure: This article was sponsored by The Cultural Spring, which did not review or approve the post.